Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 • managed projects in Abu Dhabi, Afghanistan, Bangladesh, Belize, Bolivia, Central African Republic, Ecuador, Oman, Pakistan, Philippines, Qatar, Suriname, Thailand, and Uruguay

-• Inventions: U.S. Patent #5,651,214 awarded for biodegradable plant germination system, co-inventor, application filed pro se
+• Inventions: U.S. Patent #5,651,214 co-inventor biodegradable plant germination system

 • Awards: NASA Exceptional Service Medal for conduct of public affairs activities in support of the first US-Russian joint manned spaceflight; National Association of Government Communicators (NAGC) Blue Pencil Award for editing the best annual report from any government entity in the United States